 - You can also visit the SFA office located in Yellowknife at the Lahm Ridge Tower – 1st floor or at your local ECE Service Centre.

 - June 30 for programs starting between August 16 to September 30,

-- October 31 for programs starting in January, or
+- October 31 for programs starting between December 1 to January 31, or

 - One month prior to the program start date for all other months.